Macintosh statistical software

 The online (cloud) version is also very responsive.

 Shortcomings.
-Jamovi is fairly fast, but (like PSPP) doesn’t fully use the Mac interface; pretty much everything is instant, while on SPSS it takes a long time for windows to form and disappear.
-If you click on "Browse" in the file open/close menu, you do get access to the native file selection system.
+Jamovi is very fast, but (like PSPP) doesn’t fully use the Mac interface; pretty much everything is instant, while on SPSS it takes a long time for windows to form and disappear.
+If you click on "Browse" in the file open/close menu, you get access to the native file selection system.

 For ideological reasons, you only get Enter for linear regression.
 You can however do multiple blocks which is at least better than PSPP if not up to JASP.
 Regression allows easy entry of factors and weights.